HKU-BAL/Clair3/README.md

       --indel_min_af=FLOAT      Minimum INDEL AF required for a candidate variant.
 Lowering the value might increase a bit of sensitivity in trade of speed and accuracy, default: ont:0.15,hifi:0.08,ilmn:0.08.
       --var_pct_full=FLOAT      EXPERIMENTAL: Specify an expected percentage of low quality 0/1 and 1/1 variants called in the pileup mode for full-alignment mode calling, default: 0.3.
       --ref_pct_full=FLOAT      EXPERIMENTAL: Specify an expected percentage of low quality 0/0 variants called in the pileup mode for full-alignment mode calling, default: 0.3 for ilmn and hifi, 0.1 for ont.
+      --var_pct_phasing=FLOAT   EXPERIMENTAL: Specify an expected percentage of high quality 0/1 variants used in WhatsHap phasing, default: 0.8 for ont guppy5 and 0.7 for other platforms.
       --pileup_model_prefix=STR EXPERIMENTAL: Model prefix in pileup calling, including $prefix.data-00000-of-00002, $prefix.data-00001-of-00002 $prefix.index. default: pileup.
       --fa_model_prefix=STR     EXPERIMENTAL: Model prefix in full-alignment calling, including $prefix.data-00000-of-00002, $prefix.data-00001-of-00002 $prefix.index, default: full_alignment.
       --fast_mode               EXPERIMENTAL: Skip variant candidates with AF <= 0.15, default: disable.